Paatal/project-repo-template/README.md

 Each project should propose one or more deliverables.
 Examples: a released code package, a best practices document, a final survey, a set of survey results, etc.

+Each deliverable should include a description (bulleted list) of the functionality of said deliverable.
+For example, “The Competitions tool supports recruitment of external reviewers and submission of their reviews”.

 ## Milestones

 Think of each milestone like a sprint; a collection of issues to guide the development of the work and help us track the progress.